WARC Bands Explained: The Secret HF Frequencies Most Hams Ignore

 When To Switch To WARC Instead Of Fighting The Crowd

-WARC bands are also great backup bands for portable and field operations.
-If your first HF setup or POTA pack already includes a multiband antenna, try planning your activation around 17m in addition to the usual 20m and 40m jumps.
-You might reach different parts of the country with less QRM, which is especially nice if you are running QRP from a battery.
+WARC bands also shine for portable and field work.
+If your first HF setup or POTA pack already includes a multiband antenna, plan around seventeen meters alongside the usual twenty and forty.
+You'll often reach different areas with less QRM, which is a big win when you're running QRP from a battery.

 Modes That Shine On The WARC Bands